PSRV19/rec-sys/README.md

     - Generate negative samples.
     - Split the data into training (70%), validation (15%), and testing (15%) sets.
     - Build and train the NCF model.
-    - Evaluate the model using Recall@10 and NDCG@10 metrics, then print the results.
+    - Evaluate the model using Recall@10 and NDCG@10 metrics, then print the results and the training and validation losses.

 ## Code Overview